No – all visitors MUST book before their visit. This will enable us to manage the number of visitors on site at any one time.

-Some of the animals are quite shy due to their life before the sanctuary, so unfortunately you can’t touch all of the animals – some of them may come over and say hello though!
+Some of the animals are quite shy due to their life before the sanctuary, so unfortunately you can’t touch all of them – some of them may come over and say hello though!
 Please remember to sanitise your hands before and after touching any of the animals.

-No – due to the nature of our animals being rescued, they're all on special diets, so feeding them is not permitted.
+We have a strict no feeding policy at Hopefield – due to the nature of our animals being rescues, a lot of them are old or poorly, so are on special diets.
 You can always help feed our animals by donating towards their food.

 Yes, you’re welcome to bring a picnic with you.
 We have picnic tables set up in our Events Field, which have been spaced with social distancing taken into consideration, so please don’t move them.

 No, you must stay with your children for your entire visit.

 We have an accessible toilet on site.
 Due to COVID-19 we have had to build a one-way path around the sanctuary to allow people to socially distance.
 Some areas of the route, like the field walkway, are on uneven terrain.
 These grassy areas can become incredibly muddy if we have wet weather, and wouldn't be accessible by wheelchair unfortunately.
 Please feel free to contact us for more information prior to your visit.

 Yes you’re welcome to bring a pushchair, however, we will not be permitting double-width ones due to narrow pathways in some areas of the sanctuary.
 Due to COVID-19 we have had to build a one-way path around the sanctuary to allow people to socially distance.
 Some areas of the route, like the field walkway, are on uneven terrain.
 These grassy areas can become incredibly muddy if we have wet weather, and wouldn't be accessible by wheelchair unfortunately.

 Yes there are plenty of hand-washing stations on site.
 We have also added 8 hand sanitising stations around the sanctuary as well.
 Please remember to use these frequently during your visit.